 12400 Wilshire Blvd.
+Suite 1265

 Los Angeles, CA 90025

 Marc E. Hankin, Esq. founded Hankin Patent Law, A Professional Corporation, in 2004 to advise owners and managers of all sized businesses on how best to protect their valuable technology and other creative works, through patent prosecution, copyright registration, trademark registration, licensing agreements, and related means.
 Previously as a Partner at several major law firms, and now continuing in the firm that he leads, for more than a quarter of a century, M. Hankin has counseled clients, including manufacturers and distributors in many different industries, including: visual effects, home theater, optical, dental, and medical devices, footwear, garments, jewelry, food, nutraceuticals, and dietary supplements.
 Marc is quite knowledgeable about a wide variety of issues in the mechanical, chemical, and electrical arts.